On Linear Power Control Policies for Energy Harvesting Communications: Introduction

-In view of the difficulty in finding the optimal online power control policy and its potential high complexity, some efforts have been made to analyze the performance of certain simple policies.
-The greedy policy, which depletes the battery in every time slot, is thoroughly investigated in \cite{wang2019optimality}, which reveals that this seemingly trivial policy is actually optimal in the low-battery-capacity regime.
-Also noteworthy is the fixed fraction policy introduced in \cite{ozgur2016universally}.
-This policy expends a constant fraction $p$ of the available energy in each time slot, where $p$ is the mean-to-capacity ratio (MCR).
-Despite its simplicity, the fixed fraction policy enjoys the remarkable property that its performance is universally near optimal in terms of additive and multiplicative gaps from the fundamental limit.
+In view of the difficulty in finding the optimal online policy and its potential high complexity, some efforts have been made to analyze the performance of certain simple policies.
+The greedy policy, which depletes the battery in every time slot, is thoroughly investigated in \cite{wang2021optimality}, which reveals that this seemingly trivial policy is actually optimal in the low-battery-capacity regime.
+Also noteworthy is the fixed-fraction policy introduced in \cite{shaviv2016universally}.
+This policy expends a constant fraction $p$ of the available energy in each time slot, where $p$ is the mean-to-capacity ratio (MCR), a key statistic measuring the average energy availability relative to the battery capacity.
+Despite its simplicity, the fixed-fraction policy enjoys the remarkable property that its performance is universally near optimal in terms of additive and multiplicative gaps from the fundamental limit.

-Interestingly, both the greedy policy and the fixed fraction policy are linear policies in the sense that the amount of energy expended in each time slot is a time-invariant linear function of the battery level.
-They only differ in the slopes of their respective linear functions ($1$ for the greedy policy and $p$ for the fixed fraction policy).
-The results in \cite{wang2019optimality, ozgur2016universally} suggest that in addition to having the obvious advantage of low implementation complexity, linear policies can be performance-wise quite competitive.
+Interestingly, both the greedy policy and the fixed-fraction policy are linear policies in the sense that the amount of energy expended in each time slot is a time-invariant linear function of the battery level.
+They only differ in the slopes of their respective linear functions ($1$ for the greedy policy and $p$ for the fixed-fraction policy).
+The results in \cite{wang2021optimality, shaviv2016universally} suggest that in addition to having the obvious advantage of low implementation complexity, linear policies can be performance-wise quite competitive.
 Motivated by this observation, we attempt to conduct a systematic study of such policies in the present work.
+The main contributions of this paper are as follows.